aureliechicart/wildcamp/README.md

 The visitor can create an account and log in.

-The logged in user can post their own favourite campgrounds and add comments on campgrounds.
+The logged in user can post their own favourite campgrounds and add comments.

 ### Status

- The first version of hte application is available at this [address](https://wildcamp-app.herokuapp.com/).
+ The first version of hte application is available [here](https://wildcamp-app.herokuapp.com/).

 :soon: Improvements and new features in store for the second version: